nextbreakpoint/infrastructure-as-code/README.md

 # Infrastructure as code

-This repository contains scripts for creating a production-grade infrastructure for running micro-services on [AWS](https://aws.amazon.com).
+This repository contains scripts for creating a production-grade infrastructure for running micro-services on the Cloud.
+The scripts implement a fast, reliable, automated process for creating a scalable and secure infrastructure on [AWS](https://aws.amazon.com).

-    The main goal is to rapidly and reliably create a scalable and secure infrastructure using a fully automated process

-The infrastructure provides the following components:
+The infrastructure includes the following components:

 - [Logstash](https://www.elastic.co/products/logstash), [Elasticsearch](https://www.elastic.co/products/elasticsearch) and [Kibana](https://www.elastic.co/products/kibana) for collecting and analysing logs